balakarthikeyan/notes/wp-cli.md

 `wp plugin deactivate plugin-name`

-You can also deactivate a plugin—a great way to recover a site when a plugin or theme has brought your dashboard down.
+You can also deactivate a plugin great way to recover a site when a plugin or theme has brought your dashboard down.
 Just disable the plugin using WP-CLI, and you're back in business.

 ### Change User Passwords